Metwalley/YourAnalyst/README.md

    `git clone https://github.com/your-username/youranalyst.git`
    `cd youranalyst`

-2. Install requirements
+2. Install dependencies
    `pip install -r requirements.docx`

-3. Launch the app
+3. Launch the Streamlit app
    `streamlit run yourAnalyst.py`

-4. (Optional) Launch the forecasting dashboard
+4. (Optional) Launch the dashboard
    `python Dashboard.py`

 ---

-## 🧾 License

-MIT License.
-Feel free to use, modify, and improve this project!

----

-## 🌟 Star Us!
+## 🌟 Like It?

-If you found this project helpful or inspiring, please give it a ⭐️ on GitHub!
+If you found this useful or inspiring, drop us a ⭐ on GitHub and share it with fellow analysts!
+Let’s help make data analysis more human — and a whole lot smarter.